ZoetropeLabs/thing-fsm/README.md

 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `npm test`
 6. Share you changes with the rest of the world by pushing to GitHub :smile:

+API to allow IoT platforms to push IoT device service alerts and faults to FSM software.
+Created as an open standard for the good of the industry